manicar2093/charly_team_api/db/mock_data/README.md

 2. Export it as CSV
 3. Import data to DB

-Firts time was use DBeaver to do this
+Firts time was used DBeaver to do this

 ## Tables Done